coprolit/rpg-rules/tactical-activity-tracking.md

 ### parry
 The amount of `parry` to be used and who it will be used against must be announced at the beginning of the round, or as soon as melee ensues.

-## Tactical round
-During a round, actions resolve when they would be completed in order by counting down from the highest initiative to the lowest.

-The tactical round is played out in 3 phases:
-- Initiative,
-- Resolution,
-- and Upkeep.

-### Initiative
-`initiative` - determines the order in which combatants declare and resolve their actions, from highest to lowest initiative.

-Base initiative is rolled once at the start of any time-sensitive, tactical situation:

-**Base Initiative = 2d10 + Qu - (1 for every -10 penalty)**

-The actual initiatives that actions are declared and resolved on are based on how many `Actions Points` the combatant has remaining.
-Add **5 for every for every AP left**.
-Actions are declared before the Action Points are spent, and are resolved after the Action Points are spent.

-**Actual Initiative = Base Initiative + (remaining Action Points x 5)**